cross-team/thor/README.md

 To run storybook locally on your machine, navigate to the `thor/services/franklin-thor-playground/` directory and run `yarn install` then `yarn start`.
 This will start up the development environment for you to start working on components in.

-The `thor/services/franklin-thor-playground/src/` directory contains two directories that would be relevant to someone trying to develop componants in storybook: page, and stories.
+The `thor/services/franklin-thor-playground/src/` directory contains two directories that would be relevant to someone trying to develop components in storybook: page and stories.

 The `thor/services/franklin-thor-playground/src/page/` directory contains the source code for all of the components displayed in storybook, as well as all of the custom components which live in the `thor/services/franklin-thor-playground/src/page/FTIPatterns/` directory.
 Each folder within `thor/services/franklin-thor-playground/src/page/FTIPatterns/` has a `ComponentName.js` file that contains the source code for that component and this is where you will do the majority of your component development for storybook.